-If your dog has not boarded before it may be a good idea to book an initial

-  short stay to help settle them into the kennels.
-This also provides you with the

-  reassurance that the stay will be successful.
-At Murrayhill we find that, after

-  just a couple of visits, it is common to find that a dog will usually accept

-  their stay as just part of their normal way of life and run down to the kennels

-  in anticipation of having a fun holiday.
+If your dog has not boarded before some people prefer an initial short stay to help settle them into the kennels.
+This also provides you with the reassurance that the stay will be successful.
+At Murrayhill we find that, after just a couple of visits, it is common to find that a dog will usually accept their stay as just part of their normal way of life and run down to the kennels in anticipation of having a fun holiday.

-  Prior to their stay make sure that your vaccinations are current and that your

-  dog is healthy and eating normally.
-We will want to see the immunisation card

-  when they check in as part of the requirements of our boarding licence.
-We will

-  return it to you after a quick check.
-The vaccination requirements can be a bit

-  confusing so speak to your Vet, or Fiona, in plenty of time before your dog

-  comes to stay if you have any questions
+Prior to their stay make sure that your vaccinations are current and that your dog is healthy and eating normally.
+We will want to see the immunisation card when they check in as part of the requirements of our boarding licence.
+We will return it to you after a quick check.
+The vaccination requirements can be a bit confusing so speak to your Vet, or Fiona, in plenty of time before your dog comes to stay if you have any questions

 Let us know of any unusual habits or fears that your dog may have when you drop them off, or preferably when booking.
 We will do our best to accommodate this to help your pet settle and be happy during their stay.
 This may simply mean that your dog is allocated a quieter section of the kennels away from other dogs.
 If your dog is aggressive with strangers or other dogs you must pre warn the kennel.
 It does not mean that we will refuse to board your dog, but our staff may handle them a little more cautiously.
 Likewise if your dog is possessive with its food bowl .
 Alert the staff to any allergies or health/exercise issues.